 2008 Scion xB

-If the xB's polarizing styling suits you, there's a lot to love about Scion's boxy runabout, whose current generation dates all the way back to '08.
+If the xB's polarizing body style suits you, there's a lot to love about Scion's boxy runabout, whose current generation dates all the way back to '08.
 Safety features included six airbags and an electronic stability system, which makes the xB a natural choice for first-time drivers.
 Its peppy four-cylinder pairs with a manual or automatic, and the hatchback's 69.9 cubic feet of maximum cargo volume should cart belongings all the way to college.
 Road noise and some missing features (a telescoping steering wheel, sliding sun visors) diminish the appeal some, but those are minor issues.
 A used xB packs terrific value.

 Shopping notes: Like many Scions, the xB offered myriad accessories on a single well-equipped trim level.
 EPA combined ratings of 24 mpg with either transmission are thirsty for a small car, however.